graalvm/vscode-extensions/graalvm/README.md

 You want the power of Java and the ease of VS Code?
 Level up your developer abilities by leveraging GraalVM in VS Code.

-The GraalVM Tools for Java extension provides full-fledged support for the Java language, but it also includes the power of GraalVM, full debugging capabilities, polyglot support, and lightning fast just-in-time as well as ahead-of-time compilers - all without ever leaving the comfort of VS Code.
+The GraalVM Tools for Java extension provides full-fledged support for the Java language, and it also includes the power of GraalVM, full debugging capabilities, polyglot support, and lightning fast just-in-time as well as ahead-of-time compilers - all without ever leaving the comfort of VS Code.

 <!-- insert some thrilling image from VS Code -->